Coach's "Getting Started" Checklist

 Register your team for leagues

 The most popular leagues for Lehi teams are Bantam and SLC Sports Office Super League simply because the games tend to be closer.
 However, there are other leagues to choose from.
 In addition to those listed below, for teams willing to travel a bit further there are additional leagues in Salt Lake and Wasatch County as well as AAU tournaments:

 Bantam is the only Utah County league.
 They offer multiple seasons including Fall, Winter and March.
 Winter registration usually begins in mid-November and games are played all over Utah County.
-Continue checking the registration page found at the following link for when registration is open: Registration Page